-Most stockholders can elect to view future proxy statements over the Internet instead of receiving paper copies in the mail.
+Most stockholders can elect to view future proxy statements and annual reports over the Internet instead of receiving paper copies in the mail.

 You can choose this option and save the cost of producing and mailing these documents by:

-- following the instructions provided on your proxy card or voter instruction form; - following the instructions provided when you submit a proxy to vote over the Internet; or - going to proxyvote.com and following the instructions provided.
+- following the instructions provided on your proxy card or voter instruction form; - following the instructions provided when you vote over the Internet; or - going to proxyvote.com and following the instructions provided.